Gistly

 The next evolution is AI that doesn't just evaluate calls after they happen, but guides agents during live conversations.
 This includes prompting compliance disclosures, suggesting responses to objections, and surfacing relevant knowledge base articles as the conversation unfolds.

 A single BPO may handle calls in 8-10 languages across different clients and campaigns.
+QA programs built for English-only environments fail here.
 Your QA framework needs to evaluate quality consistently across languages, which means transcription that handles Indic languages and code-switching natively, not as a bolt-on feature.

 BPO clients are increasingly sophisticated about quality measurement.
 They expect QA reports grounded in comprehensive data, not extrapolated from small samples.
 A QA program that covers 100% of calls gives you a defensible, data-backed quality narrative for every client review.

 A 50-criteria scorecard evaluated on a 10-point scale creates the illusion of precision.
+In reality, it overwhelms evaluators, confuses agents, and makes calibration nearly impossible.
 Start with 10-15 criteria across 4-5 categories.
 Add complexity only when the base framework is calibrated and consistently applied.

-QA programs that agents perceive as punitive destroy morale and increase attrition.
+QA programs that agents perceive as punitive destroy morale and increase attrition, which is exactly the opposite of their intended effect.
 Involve agents in scorecard design.
 Make scoring transparent.
 Use QA data for coaching and recognition, not just discipline.
+The best QA programs are tools agents use to improve, not tools used against them.

-QA is a system that connects monitoring, evaluation, coaching, training, and operational decision-making.
+QA isn't just what the QA team does.
+It's a system that connects monitoring, evaluation, coaching, training, and operational decision-making.
 When QA exists in a silo, producing reports nobody reads and scores nobody acts on, it consumes resources without producing outcomes.

 If you're building a QA program from scratch or upgrading from manual sampling, follow these six steps:

+What is call center quality assurance?
 Call center quality assurance is the systematic process of monitoring, evaluating, and improving agent-customer interactions against defined standards.
 It includes call monitoring, performance scoring, compliance verification, coaching, and continuous improvement.
+The goal is to ensure every customer interaction meets the organization's quality, compliance, and service-level requirements.

+What's the difference between quality assurance and quality monitoring?
 Quality monitoring is the act of observing and recording agent interactions.
 Quality assurance is the broader system that includes monitoring plus evaluation, scoring, coaching, and continuous improvement.
+Monitoring is one input into the QA process; QA is the complete program.

-With manual QA, the industry standard is 5-10 calls per agent per month, covering only 1-3% of interactions.
+How many calls should we evaluate per agent per month?
+With manual QA, the industry standard is 5-10 calls per agent per month, though this covers only 1-3% of interactions.
 With AI-powered QA, you can evaluate 100% of calls, making sampling-based targets obsolete.
+The question shifts from "how many calls" to "which flagged calls deserve human review."

+What's a good QA score target?
 Most mature programs target 80-90% average QA scores.
 New programs often start at 65-75% and improve as coaching takes effect.
 More important than the absolute number is the trend.
+Scores should be improving month over month, especially for newly onboarded agents.

-Your QA framework needs transcription that accurately handles all languages your agents use (including code-switching), and scorecard criteria that can be applied consistently regardless of language.
+How do we handle QA for multilingual operations?
+Your QA framework needs two things: transcription that accurately handles all languages your agents use (including code-switching), and scorecard criteria that can be applied consistently regardless of language.
 AI-powered platforms with native multilingual support solve the first challenge.
+Clear, behavior-based scoring criteria solve the second.

-The DPDP Act requires organizations to demonstrate compliant handling of personal data on every interaction, not just sampled ones.
+How does the DPDP Act affect call center QA in India?
+The Digital Personal Data Protection Act requires organizations to demonstrate compliant handling of personal data on every interaction, not just sampled ones.
 QA programs need to verify consent capture, PII handling, and purpose limitation across 100% of calls.
-Automated compliance monitoring addresses this requirement.
+Manual sampling cannot meet this requirement.
+Automated compliance monitoring can.

-QA ROI shows up in four areas: reduced compliance risk, improved client retention, lower training costs, and reduced attrition.
+What's the ROI of investing in QA?
+QA ROI shows up in four areas: reduced compliance risk (a single regulatory penalty often exceeds annual QA program cost), improved client retention (provable quality supports contract renewals), lower training costs (data-driven coaching is more efficient than generic training), and reduced attrition (agents who receive consistent, fair coaching stay longer).
 Contact centers that deploy AI-powered QA typically reduce manual review time by 60-80%.

 Gistly audits every conversation automatically — compliance flags, QA scores, and coaching insights in 48 hours.